nlohmann/json/doc/mkdocs/docs/api/basic_json/erase.md

     - Throws [`invalid_iterator.204`](../../home/exceptions.md#jsonexceptioninvalid_iterator204) if called on a primitive type with invalid iterators (i.e., if `first != begin()` and `last != end()`); example: `"iterators out of range"`
-3. The function can throw thw following exceptions:
+3. The function can throw the following exceptions:
     - Throws [`type_error.307`](../../home/exceptions.md#jsonexceptiontype_error307) when called on a type other than JSON object; example: `"cannot use erase() with null"`
-4. The function can throw thw following exceptions:
+4. The function can throw the following exceptions:
     - Throws [`type_error.307`](../../home/exceptions.md#jsonexceptiontype_error307) when called on a type other than JSON object; example: `"cannot use erase() with null"`
     - Throws [`out_of_range.401`](../../home/exceptions.md#jsonexceptionout_of_range401) when `idx >= size()`; example: